Oooooq/yaz/README.md

-# Yaz Project
+# YAZ Project

-Yaz is a highly advanced proxy website designed to provide a smooth user interface and comprehensive features.
-This project supports deployment on Railway and includes an accessible admin panel.
+The YAZ project is a server-side application built with Node.js and Express.
+It is designed to provide a robust platform for handling user authentication and managing admin operations.

 ## Features

-- User authentication
+- User authentication middleware to secure routes
+- Admin panel access control
-- Proxy services for external APIs
+- Proxy settings for external API requests
-- Admin panel to manage active sessions
-- Responsive design with a user-friendly interface

-## Prerequisites

-- Node.js (version 14 or later)
-- npm (Node Package Manager)
-- Railway Account
+- Custom error handling

-## Installation Steps
+## Setup Instructions

-1. Clone the repository:
+1. **Clone the Repository**